 Security Incidents

-SSC must report to the Department security incidents related to the Secure Cloud-to-Ground Connectivity services in accordance with the reporting requirements of the GC CSEMP.
+SSC must report to the Department security incidents related to the Secure Cloud-to-Ground Connectivity services in accordance with the reporting requirements of the GC Cyber Security Event Management Plan (GC CSEMP).

 The Department must report security incidents related to their ground and cloud environments making use of the Secure Cloud-to-Ground Connectivity services in accordance with the reporting requirements of the GC CSEMP.